bagustris/octave-tutorial/_episodes/03-loops.md

   `word`.

 Fortunately,
-MATLAB provides us with a convenient function to write a better loop:
+Octave provides us with a convenient function to write a better loop:

 ~~~